yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_postgresql_cluster.html.markdown

 * `health` - Aggregated health of the cluster.
 * `status` - Status of the cluster.
 * `config` - Configuration of the PostgreSQL cluster.
 The structure is documented below.
-* `host` - A host of the PostgreSQL cluster.
+* `host` - List of all hosts of the PostgreSQL cluster.
 The structure is documented below.
 * `security_group_ids` - A set of ids of security groups assigned to hosts of the cluster.
 * `maintenance_window` - Maintenance window settings of the PostgreSQL cluster.
+The structure is documented below.
+* `database` - List of all databases of the PostgreSQL cluster.
+The structure is documented below.
+* `user` - List of all users of the PostgreSQL cluster.
 The structure is documented below.

 The `config` block supports: